PSPDFKit provides the

 Throwable is the cause of failure.

-onPageClick(PdfDocument, int, MotionEvent, PointF, Annotation) is called if the user clicked the displayed PDF document.
+onPageClick(PdfDocument, int, MotionEvent, PointF, Annotation) is called if the user clicked on the displayed PDF document.
 This method has various parameters for handling the touch event:

 PdfDocument is the visible document that was clicked.